cs161-stanford/cs161-stanford.github.io/policies.md

 Contact the OAE to obtain an official accommodation letter if you have a health condition that may impact your coursework.
 </li><li>
 Only accommodations explicitly stated in your current OAE letter will be accommodated.
 If you need additional or revised accommodations, you must request an updated letter from the OAE.
+This is true even if you would like to justify related accommodations.
 </li><li>
 Accommodations cannot be applied retroactively.
-</li><li>
-Accommodations apply only to the approved situations described in your letter and cannot be used to justify unrelated extensions or exceptions.
+In particular, if your OAE letter says that you must request an extension before the original due date, then you must request an extension before the original due date.
 </li><li>
 If you have any questions or concerns regarding your accommodations, please contact your disability advisor.
 </li></ul>